 Polk County Fire District No.1 was originally named Southeast Polk Rural Fire Protection District, which was established in 1947, and included the communities of Airlie, Buena Vista and Suver.
 Then in 1985, the District annexed Fire Departments from the cities of Independence and Monmouth.
 As a result of this annexation, Southeast Polk Rural Fire Protection District was then renamed to Polk County Fire District No.1.
 In 1992, the fire district annexed Pedee Rural Fire Protection District.

 Polk County Fire District No.1 is a combination Career and Volunteer Fire District comprised of four fire stations covering 185 square miles serving a population of approximately 27,000 people in Southeast Polk County and Western Marion County.
 Designated land uses are varied ranging from urban and suburban areas of Monmouth and Independence, to rural, farm and forestlands in surrounding unincorporated areas, along with a small area of western Marion County.
 The cities of Monmouth (Pop.
 10,586) and Independence (Pop.
 10,272) form the heart of the District, with the communities of Buena Vista, Suver, Airlie, and Pedee forming the rural areas.
 Some of the major features of the District include Western Oregon University, Independence Airport, the Willamette River, small downtown areas, and city parks that host events.
 In recent years both cities experienced growth including multi-family, multi-story dwellings, new neighborhoods, a shopping center, and a 75 room hotel.
 In the past decade, the rate of growth in Monmouth and Independence is 15.1%, half again the 10.1% rate of growth that Oregon has experienced as a whole.

 Polk County Fire District No.1 has four fire stations.
 Volunteers staff three of these stations completely.
-Station 40 is located in Buena Vista and has been closed for several years but is now reopen.
-Station 80 is located in Airlie, Station 70 in Pedee, and Central Station 90 is in Independence.
-In addition to the fire suppression volunteers, the District also has Support, Special Services, and EMS only Volunteers.
+Station 40 is located in Buena Vista, Station 80 is in Airlie, Station 70 in Pedee, and Central Station 90 is in Independence.
+In addition to the fire suppression volunteers, the District also has support, special services, EMS only volunteers, and chaplains.